Falling in Like

 Every few weeks, based on how close my hands are to midnight,

-I talk at you
+I talk to you

 I hold things until I hear you